 In the course project, Mathematics Teacher Work Sample: Supporting Student Learning, candidates will develop and implement a Teacher Work Sample.
 Candidates choose an important math skill or concept, implement a valid and reliable pre-test, analyze the results, design and implement a mathematics lesson, evaluate K-6 student learning, implement a post test, analyze the results, and reflect on the experience with his/her mentor, thereby being individually accountable for improving his/her instructional skills.

 This course includes a field-based experience, that is, required activities that take place in a K-6 classroom.
+There will be 50 hours of field based experience required.
 Candidates must secure a mentor (e.g., a licensed K-6 teacher, school principal, other licensed K-12 educator, etc.) and complete activities with K-6 students onsite in a school-based classroom.

 Course Learning Objectives

 - Design and implement a mathematics teacher work sample that includes standards alignment, assessment, and lesson development.

 - Collaborate with a sponsor to complete the school-based teacher work sample.

 - Demonstrate knowledge of national and state mathematics standards and incorporate standards into classroom instruction.

 - Select, create and use formal and informal assessments, administer assessments, and use results to design learning objectives and identify teaching strategies and instructional materials.

 - Demonstrate an understanding of formal and informal assessment types identify the advantages, disadvantages, limitations, and developmental appropriateness of each type.

 - Use technology to efficiently collect, report, and use assessment data.